jingzhian/mkdocs-md-notes/docs/gastroenterology.md

 ### Peptic Ulcer Disease 溃疡

+Associated with H pylori infection (75 - 95% of the duodenal ulcers, and 65 - 95% of gastric ulcers), although most patients do not know their H. Pylori status.
+In addition, many patients with ulcer disease and serology findings negative for H. Pylori report recent use of NSAIDs.

 -   Presentation

+    -   Concurrent, episodic gnawing or burning pain; pain relieved by food; and nighttime awakening with pain.
-    -   Epigastric abdominal pain that improves with meals is the hallmark of PUD.
+    -   **Epigastric abdominal pain that improves with meals is the hallmark of PUD**.
 However, in some cases, symptoms of PUD may worsen with meals.
 For example, gastric ulcer pain may occur 5 to 15 minutes after eating and remain until the stomach empties, which may be up to several hours in duration; the pain may otherwise be absent during times of fasting.
-Pain from duodenal ulcers is often relieved by eating, drinking milk, or taking antacids but may return anywhere from 90 minutes to four hours after eating a meal.
+Pain from **duodenal ulcers is often relieved by eating**, drinking milk, or taking antacids but may return anywhere from 90 minutes to four hours after eating a meal.
 Both gastric and duodenal ulcers may be associated with nausea and vomiting occurring anytime shortly after eating to several hours later.

     -   Hematemesis, if present, suggests more complicated disease, such as bleeding ulcer, and warrants urgent GI referral and endoscopy.
 Melena commonly occurs in the setting of an upper GI bleed secondary to PUD or hemorrhagic gastritis (e.g., NSAID-gastritis).
 Hematochezia only occurs in the setting of an upper GI bleed when massive (e.g., variceal rupture).
 -   Risk Factors

-    -   Aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) are the predominant pharmacologic agents that contribute to the development of PUD.
+    -   Aspirin and other **nonsteroidal anti-inflammatory drugs** (NSAIDs) are the predominant pharmacologic agents that contribute to the development of PUD.
 Classically, older adults are at the highest attributable risk of ulceration and perforation due to chronic NSAID use.
 Chronic NSAID use is a leading cause of morbidity in older adults.

     -   There is no evidence to support a cause-and-effect association between cigarette smoking and PUD.
 However, cigarette smoking does decrease vascularity to gastric mucosal cells, resulting in decreased rates of mucosal healing after injury, and, in combination with NSAID use or H. pylori infection, increases the risk of ulceration.

     -   Colonization of the stomach by H. pylori renders the underlying mucosa more vulnerable to peptic acid damage by disrupting the mucous layer, liberating enzymes and toxins, and adhering to the gastric epithelium.
 In addition, the body's immune response to H. pylori incites an inflammatory reaction that contributes to tissue injury and leads to chronic gastritis.
 In most individuals the chronic gastritis is asymptomatic and does not progress.
 In some cases, however, altered gastric secretion coupled with tissue injury leads to peptic ulcer disease.
 In other cases, gastritis progresses to mucosal atrophy, intestinal metaplasia, and eventually gastric carcinoma.
 Rarely, persistent immune stimulation of gastric lymphoid tissue can lead to gastric lymphoma.

     -   Moderate to severe physiologic stress may lead to stress ulceration, predominantly in patients in the intensive care unit (ICU).
+-   Physical
+    -   Oral mucosa hydration
+    -   Abdominal examination: tenderness? organomegaly
+    -   DRE for Fecal Occult Blood
+-   Investigation
+    -   Raised urea may indicate GI bleed
+        -   But must be interpreted with creatinine
+        -   Worsening of renal function
+        -   Patient with Gout and worsening of renal function

 -   Diagnosis: withhold PPI and histamine then conduct Urea Breath Test